xuefei-wang/xuefei-wang.github.io/_posts/article_0/2019-07-17-simulate-neuron-networks.md

 or, to implement your own current source:

-TODO: check out this !
+Note: `plt.plot(current.times, current.amplitudes)` to check out the waveform